About

 According to Crosscut.com, ""...El Sanchez is a special comedian; with unparalleled storytelling, quick wit and a bubbly demeanor, [they] can make magic out of any moment.
 Whether hosting The Moth, doing stand-up or hosting [their] own show, [they’ll] have you laughing the whole night and you’ll want to be [their] friend.
 The best advice I can give: Whenever you can see [them], go see El Sanchez."

 El has performed at Seattle's Crypticon, Emerald City Comicon, Bumbershoot, the Bridgetown Comedy Festival, Northwest Comedy Fest, the All Jane Comedy Festival, Autostraddle’s annual LGBTQ event A-Camp and have been a featured performer at many LGBTQ+ PRIDE events from Seattle, WA to Charleston, NC.
-They have appeared on The Bob Rivers Show, NPR's Latino USA, the popular podcast Sex Nerd Sandra on the Nerdist network, the Seattle-based sketch television show "The [206]" on NBC and have been interviewed by both Allure and Teen Vogue.
-They have opened for comedians Nicole Byer (Nailed It), Marc Maron (GLOW, WTF Podcast), Jen Kirkman (Drunk History), Dwayne Kennedy (Seinfeld), Bridget Everett (Inside Amy Schumer), W. Kamau Bell, Michael Che (SNL), Wyatt Cenac (The Daily Show) and musicians D.R.A.M. and SassyBlack.
-They are a regular opening act and touring partner of comedian Hari Kondabolu (Warn Your Relatives, Conan, Comedy Central)
+They have appeared on The Bob Rivers Show, NPR's Latino USA, the popular podcast Sex Nerd Sandra on the Nerdist network, the Seattle-based sketch television show "The [206]" on NBC and have been interviewed by both Allure and Teen Vogue magazine.
+They have opened for comedians Nicole Byer (Nailed It), Marc Maron (GLOW, WTF Podcast), Jen Kirkman (Drunk History), Dwayne Kennedy (Seinfeld), Bridget Everett (Inside Amy Schumer), W. Kamau Bell (United Shades of America), Michael Che (SNL), Wyatt Cenac (The Daily Show) and musicians D.R.A.M. and SassyBlack.
+For many years they were are a regular opening act and touring partner of comedian Hari Kondabolu (Warn Your Relatives, Conan, Comedy Central).

-El has produced several Seattle comedy shows over the years, including all female show Wine Shots: Comedy's Happiest Hour, late night variety show Not Too Late with El Sanchez, movie and live podcast show The Enematic Cinematic LIVES!!, comedy and karaoke show Karajokey and wildly successful QTPOC focused variety show Fist & Shout!
-They currently co-host a podcast with fellow comedian Joshua Chambers titled How Bad Could it Be? featuring an exclusive theme song written and performed by beloved queer and trans musician Mal Blum (The Chris Gethard Show, Welcome to Night Vale).
-El also hosted three web series for Queerspace Magazine (The Bi-Geekly Report, Wrestle-Gaynia and Reality Rewind) and was the host of the Seattle branch of The Moth StorySlam from 2015-2021.
+El produced several Seattle comedy shows over the years, including all female/femme show Wine Shots: Comedy's Happiest Hour, late night variety show Not Too Late with El Sanchez, movie and live podcast show The Enematic Cinematic LIVES!!, comedy and karaoke show Karajokey and QTPOC focused variety show Fist & Shout!
+Their former podcast, How Bad Could it Be? featured an exclusive theme song written and performed by beloved queer and trans musician Mal Blum (The Chris Gethard Show, Welcome to Night Vale).
+El also hosted three web series for Queerspace Magazine (The Bi-Geekly Report, Wrestle-Gaynia and Reality Rewind) and was the host and touring storyteller for the Seattle branch of The Moth StorySlam from 2015-2021.

 BONUS RANDOM USELESS FACTS!

-2. Selena, the legendary Tejano singer is El's cousin.
-So is legendary Mexican revolutionary Pancho Villa (according to their dad).
+2. According to their dad, Selena, the legendary Tejano singer is El's cousin.
+So is legendary Mexican revolutionary Pancho Villa (also according to their dad).

 3. El once did comedic commentary over the film Beast Master at a horror convention alongside the film's director, Don Coscarelli.
-After telling Don they used to carry a fanny pack with small stuffed dogs in it as a kid that they would throw at bullies and pretend they were like the mind-controlled ferrets in the film, Don told them they were funny and gave them a hug because he is REALLY nice.
+After telling Don they used to carry a fanny pack with small stuffed dogs in it as a kid that they would throw at bullies and pretend they were like the mind-controlled ferrets in the film, Don told them they were “very funny” and gave them a hug in a dad-like way that definitely expressed concern.

 5. El once had a pet mole named Stephen.
 He died.